EnriqueB/ClojureDrawingExample/README.md

 # test-js

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to draw colored lines.

+Press the left mouse button to draw, up and down arrow keys to change the width of the line

 ## Usage